jmill29/media-tracker-api/README.md

 Authorization: Basic base64encoded(username:password)
 ```

+---

 ## 💡 Notes for Evaluators

-- I used a **layered architecture** with clear separation of concerns
+- The app follows a **clean layered architecture** with clear separation of concerns.
-- Passwords are **securely hashed** using BCrypt
+- Passwords are securely hashed using **BCrypt**.
-- DAO layer uses **manual JDBC** (no Spring Data JPA)
+- The DAO layer uses **manual JDBC** for full control and learning purposes.
-- The app is **production-ready** and modular enough to support future enhancements
+- Swagger UI and Javadoc provide **interactive and developer-facing documentation**.
-- I plan to build a **console-based frontend** as the next phase
+- I plan to build a **console-based frontend** as the next phase.
-- The code is **well-documented**, and the SQL script provides test users and data
+- The app is **modular and production-ready**, with well-documented code and realistic seed data.

+---

 ## 🙌 Thank You

-Thank you to the Cognixia team for the excellent training and support.
-I welcome any feedback to improve this project and grow as a backend developer.
+Huge thanks to the Cognixia team for the incredible training and support.
+I'm proud of what I built here and excited to continue growing as a backend developer.

 — Jacob Miller